 Before taking Nurtec ODT

-- have liver problems.
+- liver disease; or

 How should I take Nurtec ODT?

 Nurtec ODT comes as an orally disintegrating tablet (a tablet that dissolves quickly in the mouth) that is place under or onto the tongue to dissolve.

 Remove the tablet from the package only when you are ready to take the medicine.